ksarkies/XBee-Acquisition/Development/XBee-firmware-nartos/README.md

 supports ATMega168, ATTiny4313 and ATTiny841, the latter being the one selected for the watermeter.

-Open source versions of gcc-avr earlier than release 2.0.0 did not support the ATTiny841.
-To get around this, either a later version of gcc-avr or the Atmel version needs to be placed into a directory somewhere where it can be referenced in the Makefile.
+Open source versions of avr-libc earlier than release 2.0.0 did not support the ATTiny841 series.
+To get around this, either the latest version of avr-libc must be compiled and installed. or the latest Atmel toolchain needs to be placed into a directory somewhere where it can be referenced in the Makefile.
 Change the DIRAVR environment variable in Makefile to suit the location chosen.

 The XBee does not use hardware flow control, although RTS may be possible.
 This is due to a lack of ports on the AVR package intended for use